thedotpost/thedotpost-content/2016/10/franz-eichhorn-go-machine-learning-at-large-scale.md

 Title: Go machine learning at large scale
 Curator: sylvinus
 Category: Backend
-Summary: We're using Go to execute machine learning models in our live production systems.
+Summary: Go can be used to execute machine learning models in live production systems.
 Franz points out challenges when training models in Go and why you should consider using other technologies.
 Slides: https://speakerdeck.com/player/8266439d129a4e26a2ac208f886ec0ed
 Video: https://www.youtube.com/watch?v=_RQmCUk3SGY
 Template: talk